RedHat and CentOS issues

 $ dnf install GraphicsMagick

-Keep on mind that there is no "convert" utility but a general "gm" executable which can be used this way:
+Keep in mind that there is no "convert" utility but a general "gm" executable that can be used this way:

 $ gm convert <params>